russmckendrick/records/content/albums/do-it-yourself-6288194/index.md

 ---
 title: "Ian Dury And The Blockheads - Do It Yourself"
-album_artist: "Ian Dury And The Blockheads"
+artist: "Ian Dury And The Blockheads"
-album_title: "Do It Yourself"
+album_name: "Do It Yourself"
 date: 2016-09-21
 release_id: "6288194"
 slug: "do-it-yourself-6288194"
+hideSummary: true
 cover:
     image: "do-it-yourself-6288194.jpg"
+    alt: "Do It Yourself by Ian Dury And The Blockheads"
+    caption: "Do It Yourself by Ian Dury And The Blockheads"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["New Wave", "Dub", "Pop Rock", "Disco"]
 ---

 ## Tracklisting